Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

-where $\theta _{3{\mathrm{dB}}}^x$ and $\theta _{3{\mathrm{dB}}}^y$ is the half-power beamwidth (HPBW) of the major lobe on $x$- and $y$-axis, respectively.
-Let $P_e$ represent the power of the signal from one antenna element.
-By using $N$ antenna elements, the maximum amplitude of the transmitted signal in the desired direction is $N$ times the amplitude of the signal from each element, i.e., $N\sqrt{P_e}$.
-Thus, the signal power in the desired direction is $N^2P_e$.
-Compared to the scheme of transmitting the signal with a power of $NP_e$ via only one antenna element, using $N$ antenna elements with a power of $P_e$ achieves an array gain of $N$.
-As such, antenna gain ${G_{t,ij}}$ and ${G_{r,ij}}$ in (\ref{chan}) are respectively given by \cite{sun}
+The array gain achieved if the signal is coherently added from $N$ array elements.
+Let $P$ represent the transmit power.
+By using $N$ antenna elements (each equally assigned a power of $P/N$), the maximum amplitude of the signal in the desired direction is $N \times \sqrt{P/N} = \sqrt{PN}$, and the corresponding signal power is $PN$.
+Thus, compared to using only one antenna element with power $P$, using $N$ antenna elements achieves an array gain of $N$.
+As such, the antenna gain ${G_{t,ij}}$ and ${G_{r,ij}}$ in (\ref{chan}) are respectively given by \cite{sun}

-Based on (\ref{arra}), it is worth mentioning that the element radiation pattern (i.e., element gain) limits the gain of the total array (i.e., antenna gain).
-Since we can not control the element gain, it is left as a fixed influencer to the antenna gain.
-Fig. {\ref{ga}} illustrates the relation between element gain and the antenna gain of a uniform linear array (ULA).